 *Three of her collages have been juried into an exhibit at the Rosehill Community Center in Mukilteo, WA from April 3 through June 24, 2018.
 "Phoenix" won the Northwest Collage Society's prestigious Eleanor Wolters Smith Memorial Award.

 2017 SOLO SHOW at the University Business Center

-*20 of Kathryn's artworks are on exhibit in a solo show from October 16 through December 7, 2017 at the University Business Center in Seattle's U-District.
+*20 of Kathryn's artworks were on exhibit in a solo show from October 16 through December 7, 2017 at the University Business Center's Gallery 4500 in Seattle's U-District.

 Kathryn's collage, "Welcome to My Universe" was juried into the exhibit, "Hot Town: Summer in the City" at the Seattle City Hall in downtown Seattle that ran from July 7 through August 30, 2017.

 2017 Juried Exhibit at Seattle University